Covid-19 & Malaysia: Update on Government Movement Control Order

 WHAT DOES THIS MEAN?

-We remain fully contactable through phone and email via your usual contact points.
-If you wish to speak to us, you may already have our mobile numbers, or you may email us at email@example.com to set up a phone/video conference.
+Starting 13 October 2020, we have reactivated our work from home arrangements.
+There are employees operating from the office premise, while some are operating from home.
+We have been and will continue to be fully contactable through phone and email.
+If you wish to speak to us, you may already have our mobile numbers, or you may email us at firstname.lastname@example.org to set up a phone/video conference.

-Due to the ongoing situation and in practicing social distancing, we would strongly encourage that all communications take place via electronic communications and by video conferencing unless it is absolutely necessary.
-Should you require to meet us at our office, please note that the requisite safety policies are in place to access our premises, and will need to be strictly adhered to.
-We thank you in advance for your kind understanding in this regard.
+Due to the ongoing situation and in practicing social distancing, we would strongly encourage that all communications take place via electronic communications and by video conferencing.

-As our physical office has now re-opened, courier and mail may be sent to our office following your usual practice.
+As our physical office remains open, courier and mail may be sent to our office following your usual practice.

 We thank you for your kind support, and remain committed towards providing uninterrupted services and especially towards supporting you and your business during these unprecedented times.